 To support the implementation of the new measurement requirements for the Highways Network Asset, CIPFA is producing a series of briefings.

-The first briefing focuses on the decisions made by CIPFA/LASAAC Local Authority Accounting Board following their consultation on the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
-It also includes the Technical Enquiry Service Frequently Asked Question which covers the applicability of the measurement requirements for District Councils and the resources available to support the implementation process.
+The first briefing focuses on the decisions made by the CIPFA/LASAAC Local Authority Accounting Board following their consultation on the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+It also includes the Technical Enquiry Service Frequently Asked Question which covers the applicability of the measurement requirements for district councils and the resources available to support the implementation process.

-The second briefing covers the update to the Code of Practice on Transport Infrastructure Assets, which will now be known as the Code of Practice on the Highways Network Asset (the HNA Code), the definition of the HNA, reporting requirements for 2015/16 and the Central Assurance Process.
+The second briefing covers the update to the Code of Practice on Transport Infrastructure Assets, which will now be known as the Code of Practice on the Highways Network Asset (the Highways Code), the definition of the Highways Network Asset, reporting requirements for 2015/16 and the Central Assurance Process.

 Implementation is being overseen by a Project Implementation Steering Group (PISG) which includes representatives of the UK government and devolved administrations, local government, and national and local audit bodies.
 Detailed development work is being undertaken in collaboration with the Highways Asset Management Financial Information Group (HAMFIG) which includes local authority representatives from England, Scotland and Wales.

-The Transport Code will also be used to report the assets on a current value basis in Whole of Government Accounts.
+The Highways Code (previously Transport Code) will also be used to report the assets on a current value basis in Whole of Government Accounts.

 The changes to the new edition of the Code were not intended to change the principles or measurement processes within the Highways Code.
 However, some clarifications and refinements have been made.
 The changes to the Highways Code are intended to;